Back to Wyoming

 Plain English Breakdown

-This law allows independent contractors to open portable benefit accounts where they can save money for insurance and retirement benefits, with rules set by financial institutions or other approved providers.
+This law allows independent contractors to open portable benefit accounts for insurance and retirement benefits, with rules set by financial institutions or other approved providers.

 What This Bill Does

-• Allows independent contractors to create portable benefit accounts to save money for health, vision, dental, life insurance, and retirement benefits.
+• Allows independent contractors to create portable benefit accounts to save for health, vision, dental, life insurance, income replacement insurance, and retirement benefits.

 • Requires contributions to these accounts not be used to decide if someone is an employee or contractor.

-• Permits hiring parties to contribute funds to the account with written agreement from the independent contractor.
+• Permits hiring parties to contribute money from the contractor's pay into the account with clear written agreements.

-• Gives the Department of Workforce Services authority to make rules for implementing this law.
+• Gives the Department of Workforce Services power to make rules for portable benefit accounts.

 Who It Names or Affects

-• Independent contractors who can open portable benefit accounts.
+• Independent contractors who can open and use portable benefit accounts.

-• Financial institutions and investment management firms that administer these accounts.
+• Financial institutions or other providers that manage these accounts.

 Terms To Know